-7 Ways To Heal Dry, Cracked Cuticles This Season
+7 Ways To Fix Dry, Cracked Cuticles

 One of the worst winter skin issues that we all face is dry, cracked cuticles.
 Not only are they unsightly, but they can also be pretty painful.
 Cracked, peeling skin is never fun to death.
 It's also a total bummer for those of us who want show off our fierce manicures.
 But what causes our cuticles to become so dried out?
 Well, it actually stems from multiple factors.
 During the winter, cold weather coupled with dry indoor heat as well as several possible internal factors can contribute to your less-than-stellar nail beds.
 While may seem like a no-win situation, there are actually a few different ways to heal your dry cuticles.